elsa-lab/training-noodles/docs_source/guide/usage.rst

    noodles <command_type> <path_to_spec>

 Noodles only uses one command type and one spec file at a time.
-The command type is simply a key in the spec file to server for different purposes.
+The command type is simply a key in the spec file to serve for different purposes.

 .. _choose_only_some_experiments: